CrowdStrike/falcon-helm/helm-charts/falcon-sensor/README.md

 For option 2, we provide an automation script to simplify the process:
 [https://github.com/CrowdStrike/falcon-scripts/tree/main/bash/containers/falcon-container-sensor-pull](https://github.com/CrowdStrike/falcon-scripts/tree/main/bash/containers/falcon-container-sensor-pull)

 When copying images to a private registry, it's crucial to preserve the image digest.
-We recommend using tools like Skopeo for this purpose, as they ensure the integrity of the image during transfer.
+We recommend using tools like Skopeo for this purpose, as they ensure the digest of the image remains the same after the transfer.

 ## Installing in Kubernetes Cluster as a Sidecar